Updated: March 23, 2026 (November 25, 2024)

 Rob Helm

-As managing vice president, Rob Helm covers Microsoft collaboration and content management.
-His 25-plus years of experience analyzing Microsoft’s technology... more
+As managing vice president, Rob Helm covers Microsoft collaboration services and client software.
+His 25-plus years of experience analyzing Microsoft’s... more

 New Outlook could disrupt some processes due to missing features, but the feature gap with classic Outlook is closing.
-The accompanying chart (fig. 1) shows some prominent features that were initially missing in new Outlook for Windows but available in “classic” Outlook, and the Apr.
-2025 status of each feature.
-Boldfaced features have changed status since Sept.
-2024.
+The accompanying chart (fig. 1) gives the Mar.
+2026 status of some features of classic Outlook that were missing in new Outlook for Windows.

 The most immediate problem for many enterprise customers will be COM add-ins and related extension technologies, including .NET add-ins (also called “VSTO” add-ins after the Visual Studio Tools for Office tool set), and Visual Basic for Applications (VBA) macros.
 Many of these were developed by Microsoft, partners, and some customers to integrate Outlook into other applications.
 Customers moving to new Outlook will have to do without or replace them with new JavaScript add-ins, some of which are already available for Salesforce and Microsoft customer relationship management (CRM) applications.